albertattard/spring-boot-camp/docs/01-primer/03-demo.md

    Spring will create one instance of the service and pass it to the controller.

+   Note that when the class has only one constructor, no other annotations are required.
+Alternatively, the [`@Autowired`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Autowired.html) can be used.

-1. Update the `ContactUsApplicationTests` as this is expecting only one office
+1. Update the test `ContactUsApplicationTests`, as this is expecting only one office

    Update file `src/test/java/demo/boot/ContactUsApplicationTests.java`